Who is Eligible for Medicare?

 - You or your spouse worked for the government and paid Medicare payroll taxes.

-- You are a kidney transplant or kidney dialysis patient.
+- You are a kidney transplant or kidney dialysis treatment patient, such as if you have end-stage renal disease.

 - You have been eligible for Social Security or Railroad Retirement Board disability benefits for two years.